 IDEA Part B Issue Brief: Culturally and Linguistically Diverse Students

-The 2006 IDEA regulations continue to support appropriate service delivery to culturally and linguistically diverse (CLD) populations.
+The current IDEA Part B final regulations, released in 2006, continue to support appropriate service delivery to culturally and linguistically diverse (CLD) populations.
 Areas of practice that remain the same include the following:

 - Assessment and other evaluation materials should not be racially or culturally discriminatory.